andrearecuyo/andrearecuyo/README.md

 <img src="https://cdn.freelogovectors.net/wp-content/uploads/2018/12/react-logo.png" width="200">

-This is the first version of my portfolio, I am planning to show my progress through this website.
-I am a self-taught Designer and Front-End Developer, currently developing more skills using ReactJS and Vue.js.
-I enjoy designing and solving problems.
+This is the first version of my portfolio, I am sa self-taught Designer and Front-End Developer, currently developing more skills using ReactJS and TypeScript.
+Continuously focused on career growth and expanding experiences by taking head-on complex tasks while also enjoying the satisfaction of implementing design into reality.

 Follow my journey, as I learn, design, and code more websites!